History of penicillin: In the field

 In 1943, the Medical Research Council decided that the time had come for field trials of penicillin.
 The location of centres to receive the drug was kept secret so as to not provoke demand for the drug when it was still in short supply.
 Howard Florey was sent to North Africa, where the North African campaign was ongoing.
 On 29 June he was joined by Hugh Cairns, another Rhodes Scholar from Adelaide, who now held the rank of brigadier in the British Army, and was in charge of the Military Hospital for head injuries in Oxford, who brought with him a stockpile of 40 million units of penicillin.

 Over the next two months Florey and Cairns treated over one hundred cases and compiled a report that ran to over a hundred pages.
+They also filmed their activities.
 Florey gave lectures on penicillin, and his report contained recommendations for training of medical officers in its use.
-The fighting in North Africa ended in May 1943, so most of the cases he saw were not recently wounded soldiers, but ones with old wounds that had not healed; battle casualties began arriving again after the Allied invasion of Sicily in July.
+The fighting in North Africa had ended in May 1943, so most of the cases he saw were not recently wounded soldiers, but ones with old wounds that had not healed; battle casualties began arriving again after the Allied invasion of Sicily in July.

 Florey considered that the source of infection in many cases was the hospital rather than the battlefield, and advocated changes to the way that patients were treated to take advantage of the properties of penicillin.
 He argued that wounds should be cleaned and sealed up promptly.
 This was a radical idea; normally it would have been inviting gas gangrene, but he proposed leaving that to the penicillin.
 His recommendations were acted upon; the War Office established a training course for pathologists and clinicians at the Royal Herbert Hospital, which made use of film that Florey shot in North Africa.

 Although he intended that penicillin be used to treat the seriously wounded, there were large numbers of bacterial sexually transmitted infection cases, against which penicillin was particularly effective, and from a military point of view being able to cure gonorrhea in 48 hours was a breakthrough.
 The supply situation improved, and 20 million units per day were made available for Allied invasion of Italy in September.
 During the campaign in Western Europe in 1944–1945, penicillin was widely used both to treat infected wounds and as a prophylactic to prevent wounds from becoming infected.
 Gas gangrene had killed 150 out of every 1,000 casualties in the First World War, but the instance of this disease now disappeared almost completely.
 Open fractures now had a recovery rate of better than 94 per cent, and recovery from burns of one-fifth of the body or less was 100 per cent.